Our first priority is the health and well-being of our students.

 In an emergency - Contact Campus Police at 814-368-3211 from any phone or 10333 from any campus phone.
 For ambulance, dial 911.

 If you need medical attention, you can receive a variety of services in the Office of Health Services.
-No appointment is needed.
-Visit the Health Office in Room 226 of the Frame-Westerberg Commons.
+The Health Services office is located in Room 226 of the Frame-Westerberg Commons.

 Fall and spring term hours:

 Monday through Friday (except holidays and recesses) 8:30 a.m. to noon and 1 to 5 p.m.

 A Self-Care Center is located outside of the Health Services office.
 The Self-Care Center is open whenever the Commons building is open.

 You can access the Self-Care Center to get help for: